 Today we went out for another bus ride.
 My wife has decided to get on the bus before the minder.
 She hands a piece of chocolate to the bus driver and proceeds to go and sit in the back seat to take more photos.
 Our minder has been sitting there previously.
-He is flummoxed, but says nothing.
+He is flummoxed when he arrives, but says nothing.

 We are not to take photos of any military vehicles or structures.
 He is watching my wife closely.